Shmuel Shapiro: Biography

 From 2006 to 2020, he lectured and served as the hazzan at the synagogue of the rue de Montevideo in the 16th arrondissement of Paris.

-Shmuel Shapiro is a highly educated individual who gives courses, lectures and advice on a variety of subjects to the community.
+He is a highly educated individual who gives courses, lectures and advice on a variety of subjects to the community.

 He was the rabbi of Nancy and its region until November 2020.

 His debut album, Seu Marom, was recorded in 2013 in France and Israel with arrangements by Didier Atlan.
 He composed the majority of the songs.

-In 2022, he moved to Monaco and presently serves as rabbi and cantor at the Edmond Safra synagogue.
+In 2022, he moved to Monaco and currently serves as rabbi and cantor in the Jewish community of Monaco. alongside Rabbi Daniel Torgmant..

-He is married and has five children and three grandchildren.
+He is married and has Three children and four grandchildren.